neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 ## Evaluate: Recap of the assignment / Discussion of MVP / Solution

-- Come back to the question that was raised in the beginning od the session and try and answer it in a few phrases.
+- Come back to the question that was raised in the beginning od the session and try and answer it in a few phrases: <br>
+- **What is the shell / the terminal and why is it useful?**
+    - The shell is a program that runs in our terminal.
+It can access the services of the operating system of our computer (e.g. macOS).
+This means we can quickly execute any at action needed.
+It let's us install, create, edit, download... really anything you can imagine. - Also, as soon as you start using it, people will think you are a real hacker.

 ---